-She was Rosa Richter, a 16-year-old English girl who performed under the decidedly un-English name of “Zazel”.
+She was Rosa Matilda Richter, a 14-year-old English girl who performed under the decidedly un-English name of “Zazel”.
 A tightrope walker and aerial acrobat, Rosa had learnt her craft from William Hunt, a Canadian who gloried under the title of The Great Farini.
 He was most famous for performing a high-wire walk above Niagara Falls.

 In 1871 he patented the mechanism for launching a human projectile through the air into a safety net.
 Fortunately for Rosa, the process did not actually involve any explosive, her ejection from the “cannon” being achieved by a system of springs and tension, accompanied by a fake explosion and smoke.